 Some seminars will include a student presentation of about 10 minutes on a specific art-work or monument.
 These presentations should introduce the topic to the other students, using images which I will select for you, as well as any others images that you wish.
 You should include details such as the dating, location and iconography of the art-work or monument in question, and how they relate to the issues discussed in this module.
 However, you are also free to focus your discussion on the areas you find of most interest.

 The aim of these presentations is to give you experience in visual analysis and description, and in presenting your ideas in verbal form (see Learning objectives above).
-While you may write out your presentation (about 1,500 words for 10 minutes), the aim of the exercise is not simply to read out a previously written essay, but rather to present the material to your audience through direct explanation of and reference to the visual material you are using.
+Rather than writing a script, I suggest that you write notes from which to give a verbal presentation, making use of the visual materials you present.
 As well as using powerpoint you may also use photocopied handouts.
 These presentations are an essential part of the course and must not be missed without very good reason.
 The rest of the seminar will consist of group discussion.
 Come prepared to talk!